 Charley Bayley | Senior Business Analyst | University of York

 Do you ever feel like meetings are going round in circles, or you always run out of time before that last agenda item?
 This is where facilitation could help you; a facilitator brings structure and process so that groups are able to function effectively and make high quality decisions.
 The University of York has established a pool of staff with generic facilitation skills, who can be requested to support others to plan and deliver events to achieve their objectives.
 Learn how they went about it, where it can add value and pick up some tips for facilitating collaboration in your meetings.

-Charley Bayley is a Project Manager at the University of York who bravely volunteered to be part of the facilitator pool when it was established.
+Charley Bayley is a Senior Business Analyst at the University of York who bravely volunteered to be part of the facilitator pool when it was established.
 She has put her new facilitation skills into practice to support organisational change (and has quite enjoyed being a ‘fly on the wall’ in other people’s meetings in the process).
 She is not an expert in change management, but has been a driver of improvements and collaboration for the last four years at the university.